-27 These growth rates, expressed in percentages, are approximated by changes in log-points multiplied by 100.
+26 These growth rates, expressed in percentages, are approximated by changes in log-points multiplied by 100.

-28 Since the detailed OECD National Accounts is an industry level database, its evolution over time reflects not only within-firm productivity developments but also changes in allocative efficiency.
+27 Since the detailed OECD National Accounts is an industry level database, its evolution over time reflects not only within-firm productivity developments but also changes in allocative efficiency.
 Further, the aggregate labour productivity measures from the industry data also reflect developments among the smallest companies (below 20 employees) as well as the self-employed.
 As such, it is not strictly comparable with the frontier and non-frontier firms but simply provides a benchmark against which the patterns obtained using the Orbis sample can be compared.
+28 Note that "growth" here does not refer to the average growth of firms within the productivity frontier (laggard firms) but rather to the change over time of the average log productivity in the group of firms that are at the frontier (are laggards), with this group of firms allowed to vary over time.
+29 In order to avoid estimating production functions with too few firms per industry (see next footnote), the production function parameters are still estimated at the 2-digit level and only the frontier definition is applied at the 3 or 4 digit level.